okashaghaffar/okashaghaffar/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/okashaghaffar/](https://github.com/okashaghaffar/)

-- 💬 Ask me about **django,react,flask,FASTApi,Docker,SQL and NOSQL**
+- 💬 Ask me about **django,React,flask,FASTApi,Docker,React Native,SQL and NOSQL**

 - 📫 How to reach me **okashabinghaffar6@gmail.com**